Police debunk ‘injection’ theory - latest Astroworld news

 Meanwhile, TikTok was struggling to control viral conspiracy theories falsely claiming that the deaths were part of a Satanic ritual.

-Two criminal investigations and more than 30 lawsuits are now probing what wrong at the Astroworld festival in Houston, Texas on Friday night, which killed at least people and injured hundreds more.
+Two criminal investigations and more than 30 lawsuits are now probing what went wrong at the Astroworld festival in Houston, Texas on Friday night, when a crowd surge killed at least people and injured hundreds more.

 A nine-year-old boy is in a medically induced coma following his injuries, and a 22-year-old student has been declared brain dead.
-Horrifying footage has emerged showing how guests tried and failed to stop the show before things got worse.

-Meanwhile, Astroworld founder and headliner Travis Scott, who was performing when the crush happened, has said he is “devastated”, offered to cover the costs of the victims’ funerals, and also offered survivors one free month of online therapy.
+Astroworld founder and headliner Travis Scott, who was performing when the crush happened, has said he is “devastated”.

-Kim Kardashian, Drake, and Mr Scott’s partner Kylie Jenner have all made statements on social media, with Drake saying his “heart is broken”.

 Follow the latest updates live below.